Scientific Name: Patria Adultus Middle Americanus

 Beginning in late October, his lower face fur grows longer and thicker, protecting him from the harsh winter elements, asserting his virility, and eliminating unnecessary grooming, getting his prep time down to just under three minutes.

-As spring approaches, the Midwestern Dad starts to shed some of his facial hair and layers of navy blue fleece, flannel, and wool.
-He also digs out important items he stored over the winter in the pouches of his knee-length cargo shorts, like used tissues, a handful of peppermints, and expired 11% rebate forms from Menards.
+As spring approaches, the Midwestern Dad sheds some of his facial hair and layers of navy blue fleece, flannel, and wool.
+He also digs out essential items he stored over the winter in the pouches of his knee-length cargo shorts, like used tissues, a handful of peppermints, and expired 11% rebate forms from Menards.

 Diet & Eating Habits